box/developer.box.com/content/guides/applications/custom-apps/oauth2-setup.md

 ### Application Scopes

-These options define what permissions your application has to access data.
+Scopes define what permissions your application has in order to access data.
 See the [scopes guide][scopes] for detailed information on each option.

 <ImageFrame border width="600" center>